 Early History of the Baxbee family

-Another 105 words (8 lines of text) are included under the topic Early Baxbee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baxbee research.
+Another 53 words (4 lines of text) are included under the topic Early Baxbee History in all our PDF Extended History products and printed products wherever possible.

 Baxbee Spelling Variations